Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Dummies/README.md

 This problem results from the fact that most languages have only so many things they allow you to do, and as a programmer you must work within these constraints.
 Most langauges, except for Kaeon FUSION.

+Instead of having a fixed set of rules built into the language, Kaeon FUSION allows functionality to be added to it while its running using modules called interfaces.
+And instead of using a syntax which limits which symbols can do which things, Kaeon FUSION uses a syntax called ONE+, which allows any symbols to be arranged into a tree structure.
+This system not only makes Kaeon FUSION simple to learn, but allows it to encompass the needs of any software development task.
+Therefore,
+if you start with Kaeon FUSION, you may never need to touch another programminglanguage.